yuexinw6057/FPDraft/README.md

 ## Hello!
 Welcome to the Darkweb Exploring page!
-By the time you finish reading this, you will understand more im depth of the Mysterious Darkweb.
+By the time you finish reading this, you will understand more in depth of the Mysterious Darkweb.
 <br>

 ### WHO?